 The Deemed University has a Board of Management, which is responsible for its overall administration and control.
 The academic policy of the Deemed University is decided by the Academic Council.
 The Vice-Chancellor of the Deemed University is the Chairperson of the Board of Management and the Academic Council.
 Financial advice to the Deemed University is rendered by the Finance Committee.

 The following offices are constituted in the TERI SAS:-

-- (i) Chancellor
+- (I) Chancellor

 - (ii) Vice-Chancellor

-- (iii) Pro Vice Chancellor

-- (iv) Registrar
+- (iii) Registrar

-- (v) Controller of Examinations
+- (iv) Controller of Examinations

-- (vi) Dean(s)
+- (v) Dean(s)

-- (vii) Heads of Departments
+- (vi) Heads of Departments

-- (viii)Finance Officer
+- (vii) Dy.
+Finance & Project Management officer